aslilac/mckayla.blog/posts/all-you-need-is-data-and-functions.md

 ```

 You might expect this kind of generic program to be harder in Gleam without traits, but
 honestly it isn't.
-Just define a function that expects your trait-type!
+Just define a function that expects your trait-types!

 ```gleam
 fn print_things_from_an_iterator(